mohitpoonia/mohitpoonia/README.md

 1. **SSL Certificate** - Certificate which is statndard for all the domains *X.509*
    - Certifying Authority like Godaddy, Hostinger, Namecheap
    - Signing Certificate Algo is Cryptography : RSA, Elliptic Curve
+- *OpenSSL* is an open-source command line tool that is commonly used to generate private keys, create CSRs, install your SSL/TLS certificate, and identify certificate information.
 2. **NAT** - Network Address Translation : Convert Private IP Address to public IP Address & vice-versa
 3. **Router** - a device that connects two or more packet-switched networks or subnetworks.
 4. **Compiler** - computer software that translates (compiles) source code written in a high-level language (e.g., C++) into a set of machine-language instructions that can be understood by a digital computer's CPU